NOAA-GFDL/fre-workflows/README.md

 [atmos]
 sources=atmos_month
-        atmos_daily
 grid=regrid-xy/default

 [atmos_scalar]
-sources=atmos_scalar
-        atmos_global_cmip
+sources=atmos_scalar atmos_global_cmip
 grid=native

 [land]
 sources=land_month_cmip
-        land_daily_cmip
-grid=regrid-xy/2deg

-[land.static]
+grid=regrid-xy/288_180.conserve_order1

+[land_static]
 sources=land_static
-grid=regrid-xy/default
+grid=regrid-xy/288_180.conserve_order1
 freq=P0Y
 ```

-Here we've defined the `atmos` component as being a set of two source files, `atmos_month` and `atmos_daily`.
-The `grid`
+Here we've defined the `atmos` component as being a set of one source file, `atmos_month`.
+The `grid` field shows we wish to
-field shows we wish to have these two source files regridded to the default resolution specified in `rose-suite.conf`.
-By
+have these two source files regridded to the default resolution specified in `rose-suite.conf`.
+By contrast, the `atmos_scalar`
-contrast, the `atmos_scalar` component specifies a `native` grid, indicating that `atmos_scalar` and `atmos_global_cmip`
+component contains two source files, and specifies a `native` grid.
+This indicates that `atmos_scalar` and `atmos_global_cmip`
 source files will not be regridded when processing them for the `atmos_scalar` component.

-Note- it is not uncommon for a specific component to be named after a source file contained in it's `sources` field,
+Note- it is not uncommon for a specific component to be named after a source file contained in it's `sources` field, but it
-but it does not imply anything special about the relationship between the source file and the component.
+does not imply anything special about the relationship between the source file and the component.

-The `land.static` component defined above gets interpreted as part of the `land` component, as any text after a `.` is
-ignored in component names.
-Thus, the `land` component contains `land_month`, `land_daily`, and `land_static`, and we want
-all of them to be regridded to a 2-degree resolution gridding.
-The `freq=P0Y` field implies that `land_static` as a source
+The third component is `land`, and will be regridded to a resolution corresponding to a 180x288 lat/lon grid, using an
+interpolation scheme which is conservative to a first-order approximation.
+The last is the `land_static` component, and will
+be similarly handled to `land`.
+Since `land_static` is time-independent, it will require `freq=P0Y`, as the name is not used
-file is time-independent, and will only be processed if `DO_STATICS=True` in `rose-suite.conf`.
+to determine if a component involves static data.
+Statics will only be processed if `DO_STATICS=True` in `rose-suite.conf`.

 The setting for `PP_COMPONENTS` should reflect information in `app/remap-pp-components/rose-app.conf`.
 From our example, a
-good list that passes validation would be `PP_COMPONENTS=atmos atmos_scalar land`.
+good list that passes validation would be `PP_COMPONENTS=atmos atmos_scalar land land_static`.

 <!-- ______________________________________________________________________________________________________________________ -->